A+

 An Overview of Crime Rates in Woodstock, GA

-Woodstock stands out with one of the lowest violent crime rates in the United States.
-Reporting only 96 violent crimes per 100,000 people, Woodstock secures its place among the safest cities in the nation, making it an enticing destination for those in search of a new home.
+Woodstock has one of the lowest violent crime rates of all cities in the United States.
+With a rate of 56 violent crimes per 100,000 people, Woodstock ranks among the safest cities in the United States making it an attractive choice for those seeking a new place to call home.

 What Do the Locals Say About Crime in Woodstock?